Last Updated October 19th, 2017

-What changes will make the 2018 BMW X5 different?
+What changes make the 2018 BMW X5 different?

-Only if you get a deal too attractive to pass up.
-The 2014-2017 iteration of the X5 has sold well, thanks in part to the surge in demand for all crossovers.
-Its powertrains are exemplary, ranging from a 300-horsepower six to a 567-horse V-8, with a diesel and plug-in hybrid in between.
-Build quality is solid and passenger space generous.
-However, its steering precision and handling composure fall short of the lofty expectations associated with the BMW badge.
-Prices are steep, too, although that’s expected in this class.
-Including BMW’s $995 destination fee, the ’17 models started at $57,595 for the rear-wheel-drive sDrive35i and topped out at $101,695 for the high-performance X5 M. Options are pricey, too, and can quickly inflate the sticker’s bottom line.
-On the upside, buying a 2017 X5 will position you to exploit model-year-closeout sales, as dealers clear inventories to make way for the redesigned replacement.
+Mostly because you’re getting a deal too attractive to pass up.
+The 2014-2018 iteration of the X5 has sold well, thanks in part to the surge in demand for all crossovers.
+Its powertrains are exemplary, build quality is solid, and passenger space generous – although the optional third-row seat is merely kid-sized.
+On the downside, steering precision and handling composure fall short of the lofty expectations associated with the BMW badge.
+At roughly $60,000-$102,000 (including destination fee) base prices are steep, too, although that’s expected in this class.
+Options are pricey, as well.
+Buying a 2018 X5 will, however, position you to exploit model-year-closeout sales as dealers clear inventories to make way for the redesigned ’19s.

 Any mechanical changes?

 Just one: the automatic transmissions that had been included in the M Sport option package are now standard.
 All X5 transmissions retain eight gear ratios, but the change is designed to enhance performance.